Residents along Ngapuhi Road, Remuera, Auckland that are working to control then eliminate rats between Ngapuhi Road and Meadowbank School

 We are already seeing the benefits to our native plants and birdlife by the work we are doing, eliminating unwanted pests and predators, plus the ‘spillover’ effects from Shakespear Regional Park.

-RESI has launched “Pest-Free Riverlea” to undertake community-led pest control in Riverlea.
-We aim to extend Hamilton City Council’s pest control work in Hammond Park to private properties throughout Riverlea, including businesses in the Riverlea industrial area.
+RESI launched “Pest-Free Riverlea” in 2017 to undertake community-led pest control in Riverlea.
+We are extending Hamilton City Council’s pest control work in Hammond Park to private properties throughout Riverlea, including businesses in the Riverlea industrial area.

-The ecology and community spirit of Riverlea will be enhanced by this project.
+The ecology and community spirit of Riverlea is enhanced by this project.

-RESI received $5000 seed funding from Kiwibank via “Predator Free NZ” to provide subsidised pest control to private landowners.
-We are also seeking funding from other agencies to further develop the project.
+RESI received $5000 seed funding from Kiwibank via “Predator Free NZ” to provide subsidised pest control to private landowners, sponsorship from Acorn Timber on Riverlea Road for tunnel-building, and $17,000 from the Waikato Ecological Enhancement Trust for ongoing expenses.

 As well as the much loved kiwi, rare saddlebacks and whiteheads have been introduced into Shakespear Park.
 Some have set up home in the Okoromai Bay area and whiteheads may even have been into your garden.
 For them to survive we need to tackle the rats.